wavesplatform/waves-lessons/EN/How Waves Works/c. Waves Networks, Their Types, and Application/lesson.md

 ### Network API ###

 With the API service, it is possible to interact with the blockchain.<br>
-There are 3 different APIs with each of the networks:
+There are 3 different APIs with each of the networks.<br>
+All of them are accessible via the Swagger User Interface:

 - [Mainnet](https://nodes.wavesnodes.com/api-docs/index.html)
 - [Testnet](https://nodes-testnet.wavesnodes.com/api-docs/index.html)
 - [Stagenet](https://nodes-stagenet.wavesnodes.com/api-docs/index.html)

+Please, note that depending on the load of all the nodes, the Swagger tool connects you automatically to a random node that isn't overloaded.<br>
+Therefore, at different times, different nodes' APIs may be opened in the Swagger interface.<br>

 Using the API, it is possible to fetch some data of the blockchain or make an action on it.<br>
 For example, we may click [/node/version](https://nodes.wavesnodes.com/api-docs/index.html#/node/getNodeVersion) to get the current Waves node version.<br>